ThePerkinrex/RPiBrushlessControl/README.md

 # This is a project by AGT @instructable.com
+All credit for him